 New Client Dental Practice Consulting Program

-The Cambridge New Client Program is not “one size fits all” but instead is customized for each client to improve productivity and efficiency by addressing such vital systems as:
+Customized for each client to improve productivity and efficiency by addressing vital systems such as:

 - Staff Hiring and Training

 - Case Presentation